Tyson Foods Inc

 Incentives & Policy Engagement

-The company does not have climate-related incentives, but executive compensation is linked to diversity, health and safety and talent development goals.
-These metrics can affect performance incentive payments by plus or minus 5%.
+The company has not implemented climate-related incentives, but executive compensation is linked to diversity, health and safety, and talent development goals, which can adjust performance incentive payments by up to 5%.

 1.55/2.5